Tomciii/CI-CD-Pipeline-Frontend/README.md

 The services are required to be running for the deployment to work properly. <br>
 Master Branch: Apache Service running locally on ```127.0.0.1:80``` <br>
 Every Other Branch: Apache Service running locally on ```127.0.0.1:81``` <br>

+# Tomcat Backend Server:
+Also locally running, the Apache Tomcat Server deploys the backend application. <br>
+The deployed .war file is running locally on ```localhost:8085/application/```